Muennighoff/sgpt/README.md

 ### Overview

-We present SGPT-CE and SGPT-BE for applying large transformer decoders as Cross-Encoders or Bi-Encoders to symmetric or asymmetric search.
-SGPT-CE uses log probability extraction of pre-trained models.
-SGPT-BE uses position-weighted mean pooling and contrastive fine-tuning of only bias tensors (BitFit).
+We present SGPT-BE and SGPT-CE for applying GPT models as Bi-Encoders or Cross-Encoders to symmetric or asymmetric search.
+SGPT-BE produces semantically meaningful sentence embeddings by contrastive fine-tuning of only bias tensors and position-weighted mean pooling.
+SGPT-CE uses log probabilities from GPT models without any fine-tuning.
+An illustration of the methods follows.

 ![](other/sgpt_graphic.png)